 The HS5’s have significantly less bass than the Rokit’s.

 The Rokit’s have a tad more flexibility connection wise, with a TRS, XLR, and RCA option.
 The HS5’s only have an XLR and TRS/TS option.

 Luckily for you, there is a really easy solution here.
-If you’re looking to spend around $300 on a pair of monitors, go with the JBL LSR305’s.
-They are light-years better than the Rokit’s for the same price, and still pack a ridiculous punch even though they are marketed as reference monitors (which they are).
+If you’re looking to spend around $300 or less on a pair of monitors, go with the JBL LSR305’s.
+They are light-years better than the Rokit’s for the same price and still pack a ridiculous punch even though they are marketed as reference monitors (which they are).
 I can’t say enough good things about them.
 They’ve been going strong in my studio since 2014 and sound breathtaking.
-In fact I still haven’t cranked up the dial past 7 on the back.
+In fact, I still haven’t cranked up the dial past 7 on the back.
 They will blow you away and then some homie!

 If you want a more honest pair of reference monitors, the HS5’s will do the trick admirably, and are a bit more neutral with less bass.
 You may actually opt to go with the 305’s though, as it’s a very close call!
-Just be aware that if you’re only going to mix hip hop on the HS5’s, you may want to go with the HS8’s, or add a sub-woofer.
+Just be aware that if you’re only going to mix Hip-Hop on the HS5’s, you may want to go with the HS7’s, or add a sub-woofer.

 Well, that’s about it for today my friend!
 I hope I’ve covered everything in this Yamaha HS5 vs. KRK Rokit 5 comparison review!
 If not, please leave a comment down below or Contact me with any questions.
 I would love to hear from you.

 Stu is determined to help you make sound decisions, and strives to deliver the best and most in depth content on the internet!
 In his spare time, he likes to fish, paint, play guitar, pray, rap, make beats, take photos, record videos, graphic design, and more.
 His sense of humour, coupled with a knack for excellence and strict attention to detail are what allow him to stand out in an crowded industry.